aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

 <details>
 <summary><strong>Create a CloudFormation stack from `cloudformation/2_ground-station.yml` named `wildrydes-ml-mod2-2`.</strong></summary><p>

-1. Navigate to your Cloud9 environment
-1. Run the following commands to create your resources:
+1. In your Cloud9 terminal, run the following code:
     ```
-    cd ~/environment/aws-serverless-workshops/MachineLearning/2_ModelBuilding
+    # Command should be ran from /home/ec2-user/environment/aws-serverless-workshops/MachineLearning/2_MachineLearning in your cloud 9 environment
+    # run `pwd` to see your current directory

     aws cloudformation create-stack \
     --stack-name wildrydes-ml-mod2-2 \
     --template-body file://cloudformation/2_ground-station.yml